Fundamental Topic Preliminary Exam

 All PhD students are required to take two from a list of multiple topic exams.
 The department will organize peer-led oral exam practice efforts to facilitate growth with the oral defense.
 The list of topics and their corresponding preparatory courses are listed below:

 Details regarding the content of each topic exam are provided in the Appendix of the Graduate Program Handbook.
-Although the preparatory courses are strongly recommended prior to taking the oral preliminary exam, they are not required.
+The preparatory courses are strongly recommended prior to taking the oral preliminary exam, although they are not required.

 The exam is oral and delivered by a committee of at least two faculty.
 The committee cannot include a student's faculty advisor, and advisors are not consulted when making final decisions on exams.